Skip to main content

 How Do I Search For Books?

-EOU’s Primo is your access point to a vast amount of information resources, including books, DVDs, CDs and other physical items found in library collections.
-To search for books and other materials owned by EOU, start with the EOU Library search scope.
+EOU’s Primo Search is your access point to a vast amount of information resources, including books, DVDs, CDs, Vinyl, and other physical items found in library collections.
+To search for books and other materials owned by EOU, start with the EOU Library search scope, located in the drop down list in the Primo Search bar.

 A keyword search is the best way to start if you are looking for materials related to a general topic.
 If you are looking for a specific book or other item, you may want to use Advanced Search to search by title or author, or choose to search for items in a particular format.